johnnyj2608/SeniorConnect/README.md

 - Access is **role-based** and secured with **two-factor authentication (2FA)** via email.
 - All changes made by users to patient records are **tracked with audit logs**, providing a secure history of edits and deletions.

 The platform is designed for **social adult day care office workers**, providing a streamlined and secure way to manage patient information efficiently.
+Patient data retrieval time was reduced from 30 seconds to 10 seconds per patient, achieving a 67% improvement in efficiency.

 **🎬 Demo Video**
 [![Senior Connect Demo](https://img.youtube.com/vi/jjr79qNWJ4A/0.jpg)](https://www.youtube.com/watch?v=jjr79qNWJ4A)